 The nerve cells in the substantia nigra use the neurotransmitter dopamine to communicate with the nerve cells in the basal ganglia.
 Replacing the lost dopamine with the systemic administration of the drug levodopa ameliorates the symptoms.
 However, over time the brain develops increasing tolerance to the drug, and even high doses cannot control tremors anymore.
-Efforts pioneered by A. Björklund in Sweden at grafting into the brain undifferentiated cells induced to produce dopamine showed promising results in animal studies, but have not proved unequivocally successful in humans to date.
+Efforts pioneered by A. Björklund at the University of Lund in Sweden at grafting into the brain undifferentiated cells induced to produce dopamine showed promising results in animal studies, but grafts with fetal ventral mesencephalic tissue, rich in dopaminergic neuroblasts, have not proved unequivocally successful in humans (Kefalopoulou and others, 2014).

 When medication eventually fails, surgically removing specific parts of the basal ganglia or inter-brain structures also involved in fine motor control may improve the condition (Çoban and others, 2009).
 In the last decade, however, deep brain stimulation has gained popularity.
 The method is less invasive and has produced superb outcome.
 It entails electrical stimulation of nerve cells in the basal ganglia or the inter-brain using thin implanted micro-electrode wires.
 The electrical impulses are thought to disrupt the persistent nerve cell activity causing the tremors.
 As a potential further improvement of this procedure, a research study published recently in the journal Science showed that the electrical stimulation of spinal cord nerve fibers with micro-electrodes, threaded between the vertebrae to touch the outer spinal cord where bundles of nerve fibers run that convey sensory information to the brain, may suffice to subdue tremors in Parkinsonian mice (Fuentes and others, 2009).
 The promising findings were reported on Mar.
 19, 2009, in Julie Steenhuysen's post entitled "Spinal cord device helped mice with Parkinson's" on Reuters and Sandra Blakeslee's article entitled "Spinal Shocks Ease Parkinson’s in Mice" in The New York Times.
 If this procedure proved successful in people, brain surgery would be rendered unnecessary.